2nd Searchlight Regiment, Royal Artillery: Scheldt

 2nd S/L regiment left Cranborne in August 1944 to prepare to join 21st Army Group.
 It finally arrived in the North West Europe theatre when it joined 76th AA Bde at Antwerp on 17 November, with its batteries ready for action by 20 November.
-Its primary task was to line the north bank of the Scheldt Estuary to cooperate with LAA guns against aircraft dropping Parachute mines into the waterway and blocking the port, for which 6 S/L Bty was detached to 5th (Royal Marine) AA Bde in the port itself.
-It also provided four S/Ls for Walcheren, which had recently been captured by First Canadian Army in Operation Infatuate.
+Its primary task was to line the north bank of the Scheldt Estuary to cooperate with LAA guns against aircraft dropping parachute mines into the waterway and blocking the port, for which 6 S/L Bty was detached to 5th (Royal Marine) AA Bde in the port itself.
+It also provided four S/Ls for Walcheren, which had recently been captured by the First Canadian Army in Operation Infatuate.

 There was little air activity over the Scheldt to begin with (though Antwerp city was being bombarded by V-1 flying bombs, some of which were engaged by 76 AA Bde), but the Luftwaffe became active during the German Ardennes Offensive (the Battle of the Bulge) in December, culminating in Operation Bodenplatte against Allied airfields on 1 January 1945.
 A night raid on Ostend and the Scheldt on the night of 26/27 December, for instance, returned over Antwerp, where 6 S/L Bty succeeded in illuminating some Junkers Ju 88s and Messerschmitt Me 262s; one crashed and the Walcheren S/Ls were awarded the 'kill'.
 In early January, 2nd S/L Rgt deployed pairs of 90 mm S/Ls to support Bofors 40 mm LAA guns operating in a coast artillery (CA) role at Wemeldinge and Westkapelle to counter Biber miniature submarines attempting to enter the Scheldt estuary.

 In late 1 January S/L Rgt arrived to take over 2nd S/L Rgt's commitments and the regiment completed its move out of 76th AA Bde's area on 25 January.
 In 21 February Army Group began Operation Veritable to clear the Reichswald up to the Rhine.
 For this, 6 S/L Bty operated under 74th AA Bde supporting II Canadian Corps.
 From now on, the regiment's batteries tended to be deployed singly according to operational needs.

 During the campaign from Normandy to the Rhine, culminating in 'Veritable', the S/L units of 21st Army Group had developed the technique of 'artificial moonlight' to assist the ground troops.
 Now, in preparation for the assault crossing of the Rhine (Operation Plunder), some of these were being converted into Moonlight Batteries, Royal Artillery.
 On 28 February 344 Independent S/L Bty was split into 344 and 581 Moonlight Btys, and 2nd S/L Rgt was among the units that provided the additional personnel for this expansion.